leonardust/my-playwright-mcp/CODING_STANDARDS.md

 ## 📋 Checklist przed merge

-- [ ] Wszystkie testy przechodzą
+- [ ] All tests pass
-- [ ] ESLint i Prettier nie zgłaszają błędów
+- [ ] ESLint and Prettier report no errors
-- [ ] Code review został przeprowadzony
+- [ ] Code review has been conducted
-- [ ] Dokumentacja została zaktualizowana
+- [ ] Documentation has been updated
-- [ ] Commit messages przestrzegają konwencji
+- [ ] Commit messages follow conventions
 - [ ] Branch jest up-to-date z main
-- [ ] Performance impact został oceniony
+- [ ] Performance impact has been evaluated

 ---

-## 🔧 Narzędzia automatyczne
+## 🔧 Automated Tools

-Ten projekt używa następujących narzędzi do egzekwowania standardów:
+This project uses the following tools to enforce standards:

-- **ESLint** - automatyczne sprawdzanie jakości kodu
+- **ESLint** - automatic code quality checking
 - **Prettier** - automatyczne formatowanie
-- **Husky** - git hooks dla pre-commit sprawdzeń
+- **Husky** - git hooks for pre-commit checks
-- **lint-staged** - uruchamianie narzędzi tylko na zmienionych plikach
+- **lint-staged** - running tools only on changed files

-Wszystkie te narzędzia działają automatycznie podczas każdego commita.
+All these tools work automatically with every commit.

 ---

-**Pamiętaj**: Te standardy to żywy dokument.
-Jeśli masz sugestie ulepszeń, stwórz issue lub pull request! 🚀
+**Remember**: These standards are a living document.
+If you have suggestions for improvements, create an issue or pull request! 🚀